-The behavioral plan must be agreed upon by all parties; otherwise GSA will take further serious consequences.
+The behavioral plan must be agreed upon by all parties; otherwise GSA may consider other consequences.

 CORRECTIVE ACTION III

 - Students may be suspended out of school for 10 days with a recommendation to the Superintendent for additional days of suspension or expulsion. - Parents will be informed of any Level III misbehavior offense committed by their child by the administration of the school once it is confirmed action needs to be taken.